unaizrahma1/MUSIC_ST_SYSTEM-/README.md

 Each module supports basic CRUD (Create, Read, Update, Delete) operations

 References & Assistance
 Several YouTube tutorials, official documentation, and online articles were referred to while developing this project, especially for React.js, Express.js, and MongoDB integration.
 Despite these references, some errors occurred during development.
-To resolve these issues, help was taken from a friend who is an experienced developer, who assisted with debugging and improving the implementation.
+To resolve these issues, help was taken from a friend (RINOY) who is an experienced developer, who assisted with debugging and improving the implementation.

 Conclusion
 The Music Studio Management System showcases the implementation of a full-stack web application using React.js, Node.js, Express.js, and MongoDB.
 This project helped enhance practical knowledge of REST APIs, database management, and frontend–backend integration.